Huawei Artificial Intelligence for Cyber-Security Research Team

 - We are looking for a Cyber-Security Researcher in Malware Analysis and Detection.
 This is a full-time, permanent position.
 As a member of the AI4Sec Research Team, you will be performing applied research aimed at analyzing advanced malware and developing novel methods for their detection and mitigation.
 More information and the application are available here.

-- We are looking for an looking for an enthusiastic and motivated Intern in NLP for Threat Intelligence.
+- [CLOSED] We are looking for an looking for an enthusiastic and motivated Intern in NLP for Threat Intelligence.
 This is a full-time position for 6 months.
 Ideally, you already have in-depth knowledge programming with NLP, ML or knowledge graph libraries.
 Under the supervision of our internal scientists, you will support our research focused on mining and comprehension of Cyber Threat Intelligence (CTI).
-More information and application are available here.

 - [CLOSED] We are looking for an enthusiastic and motivated Intern in Malware Analysis and Detection.
 This is a full-time position for 6 months.
 Ideally, you already have first hands-on experience and knowledge in cybersecurity and machine learning (ML).
 In collaboration with AI4Sec team members, you will support our research focused on improving ML-based dynamic analysis of known and unknown malware.